TwistPHP/TwistPHP/docs/examples/database/5-tables.md

 ## Save the table

-To commit the table back to the database, simply use the `create()` method on the database table object.
+To commit the table back to the database, simply use the `commit()` method on the database table object.

 ```php
 <?php